Ferm0494/RoRCapstone/README.md

 # Tracker Languages progress APP

-> An app to track your progress on languages/frameworks
+> An app where a user can track progress of studies based on languages/frameworks
+> A user can create a programming language and add frameworks to it!
+> A user can add frameworks to ANY language and update the hours of progress.
+> All Languages/Framworks tracks progress based on hours/total_languages/total_frameworks for that user

 ![screenshot](./app/assets/images/1.png)
 ![screenshot](./app/assets/images/2.png)
 ![screenshot](./app/assets/images/3.png)